Errorsprngtrap/Ulc_Retro/Moveset/SansTeam/Tear In The Rain.md

 Stamina : 160 / HP : 1 / Defense : 0 / Dodge : Yes / Kr : Yes
 Map : New home
 ### ***Attack :***
-1. [ ] Quick Zone : Summon a medium sized zone that rise pretty fac=st but unrise also pretty fast
+1. [ ] Quick Zone : Summon a medium sized zone that rise pretty fast and unrise also pretty fast
 2. [ ] Un-sync blaster : use a dual blaster but one will fire a tad bit after
 3. [ ] Bone platform : bone spawn everywhere while platform spawn and move and blue bone come from wall pretty quickly
 4. [ ] Falling bone : bone will slowly fall from the sky , some straight some other spinning